bg196678/IS-Pareto/README.md

 Here we start the reactor with `species_A` and `species_B` and would like to maximize the outcome of `Species_C`.

-On the other hand we have to define the bonudaries of the optimization:
+On the other hand we have to define the boundaries of the optimization:

 ```python
 from quantumpareto.optimizer import OptimizationBoundaries